danilosalvati/ImagesToLARModel.jl/README.md

     Pkg.clone("git://github.com/sadan91/ImagesToLARModel.jl.git")

-    This module require also an installation of python with scipy and numpy
+This module require an installation of python with scipy and numpy

 Use
 ------